UMNPmx/SummerSession2020/README.md

 # UMN_R4PMx_2020
 Summer 2020 R workshop for pharmacometrics related topics.
 Content put on by ECP senior students.

-When: Mondays from 15th June to 3rd August (8 sessions)
+**When**: Mondays from 15th June to 3rd August (8 sessions)<br>

-Where: Zoom (Link will be sent by the moderator)
+**Where**: Zoom (Link will be sent by the moderator)<br>

-Time: Flexible based on the moderator (1-2 hours)
+**Time**: Flexible based on the moderator (1-2 hours)<br>

-Format:
+**Format**:
-+ Sessions will be moderated by someone with decent experience on the topic.
+- Sessions will be moderated by someone with decent experience on the topic.
-+ Each moderator will provide the following at the start/during the course of the session:
+- Each moderator will provide the following at the start/during the course of the session:
 	- A cheat-sheet on the day’s topic
 	- An R-markdown file with incomplete code which attendees can code-along during the demonstration (like the one Kyle provided for the mrgsolve workshop).
 The moderator can also include a homework type exercise at the end, if they choose.
 	- A dataset if needed.
 Try using a open-source data set like “mtcars”

 ## Agenda
 |DATE|MODERATOR|TOPICS|